 What's powering Project Scorpio?

-Before you start celebrating, that's still a fair amount less than Nvidia's just-announced top of the line GeForce GTX 1080 graphics card which pumps out a whopping nine teraflops but, considering that high quality VR only requires a GTX 970 to work properly, Project Scorpio shouldn't (in theory at least) have any trouble providing Xbox gamers their first foray into virtual reality.
+Before you start celebrating, that's still a fair amount less than Nvidia's GeForce GTX 1080 graphics card, which pumps out a whopping nine teraflops but, considering that high-quality VR only requires a GTX 970 to work properly, Project Scorpio shouldn't (in theory at least) have any trouble providing Xbox gamers with their first foray into virtual reality.